dokku/dokku/docs/deployment/builders/dockerfiles.md

 CMD ["bin/run-dev.sh"]
 ```

-When you deploy this app the `web` process will automatically be scaled to 1 and your Docker container
-will be started basically using the command `docker run bin/run-prod.sh`.
-If you want to also run
-a worker container for this app, you can run `dokku ps:scale worker=1` and a new container will be
-started by running `docker run bin/run-worker.sh` (the actual `docker run` commands are a bit more
-complex, but this is the basic idea).
-If you use an `ENTRYPOINT` in your `Dockerfile`, the lines
-in your `Procfile` will be passed as arguments to the `ENTRYPOINT` script instead of being executed.
+When the above example is deployed, the `web` process is started, with the command `bin/run-prod.sh` executed in the container.
+All other processes must be scaled up separately.
+If the app's `Dockerfile` contains an `ENTRYPOINT` directive, the command specified in the `Procfile` will be passed to that entrypoint script as an argument.

+See the [scaling apps documentation](/docs/processes/process-management.md#scaling-apps) for more information on how process scaling is performed.

+See the [app.json location documentation](/docs/processes/process-management.md#changing-the-procfile-location) for more information on where to place your `Procfile` file.

 ### Exposed ports